Skip to content

 Before following any of the examples in this article, ensure your site has been correctly configured for use with the API.
 Further information about the setup of the Native API for Sage 200 Professional can be found here.

 NOTE: This article has been created as a gesture of goodwill to ease the testing of the Sage 200 API.
 Setup and configuration of Postman is not supported by Sage 200 technical support or Sage Developer Services.
-For information on our support boundaries see here.
+For information on our API support boundaries see here.

 Contents: